Co-op & Internship

 University Co-op Policies and Guidelines

 You may secure a co-op position through Career Development Services.
-All co-op positions are posted on Handshake at CDS.
+All co-op positions are posted on Handshake.
 The arrangement to "co-op qualify" a position obtained on your own may be approved.
 The required standards for acceptable co-op assignments are that they relate directly to your major and/or career goals and provide new and appropriate work responsibilities that advance your knowledge, skills and abilities in your field.
 To determine if a specific position can be co-op qualified, please make an appointment to see a career advisor.
-You must provide documentation of your job offer from your employer that should be entered on to Handshake at CDS:
+You must provide documentation of your job offer from your employer that should be entered on to Handshake: Offer letters must be on company letterhead and contain:

 Course Registration